stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 `;
 ```

-Alternatively you can use the [th function](https://xstyled.dev/docs/system-utilities/#theme-getters) which has the same getter functions attached to it:
+Or you can use the [th function](https://xstyled.dev/docs/system-utilities/#theme-getters) which has the same getter functions attached to it:

 ```ts
 import { th } from "@xstyled/system";